- Unpleasant and likely to cause bad feelings in other people.

 - Giving offense by discriminating unfairly.

-*Next month, DFOWW “Basic Rules of Grammer” will host an online workshop on affectation vs affection.
+*Next month, DFOWW “Basic Rules of Grammar” will host an online workshop on affectation vs affection.